Skip to content

 Communication Pattern

-Backend proxies data requests: - GET /data/symbols → Data Collection - GET /data/freshness → Data Collection
+Backend proxies data requests: - GET /api/v1/data/symbols → Data Collection - GET /api/v1/data/freshness → Data Collection

 Debugging